 might enjoy this park’s convenience.
 Parking is available for a half

 The Lake Cities Library is also on this property, and has recently undergone total renovation.
 Though it appears to be the same on the outside, the library interior has doubled in size (to 5,000 square feet), and their collection of resources expands in sync with Lake Cities population growth.
-Since 1975, this independent library has served the residents of Corinth, Hickory Creek, Lake Dallas and Shady Shores.
+Since 1975, this independent library has served the residents of the Lake Cities.

 In addition to traditional services, the library is a place to send a fax, make photocopies, use the internet, check-out a DVD or audio-book, update your resume, prepare for a meeting, or use Notary Public services.
 Story time, ESL classes, Internet for Beginners classes, and other programs are held regularly.
 A complete schedule is available at www.lakecitieslibrary.org.
 The library is open Tuesday through Saturday.
 Call 940-497-3566 for their specific hours.

 When looking for a scenic spot for an afternoon picnic, a place to fish or just to relax in nature, residents and visitors need to look no further than Willow Grove Park.

 Enjoy the natural areas that make up Willow Grove, including the Lake Lewisville shoreline which borders much of the park.
 Fifteen RV campsites and fifteen primitive camping areas are available.
 The park's amenities include picnic tables, fire rings, volleyball court, pavilion, sandbox and a multi-use trail.